Area Calculator

 What are square units?

-How do I calculate the area of an irregular shape?
+How do I measure irregular shapes?

-Does the orientation of the shape matter?
+Does orientation matter?

-What's the difference between area and perimeter?
+What is the difference between area and perimeter?

 Related Tools